syuvivida/DM/signalMC_production_crab/step3_step4/README.md

+# Recipe to produce Spring16 MC samples

 ## Check the status of step2 production and prepare input for step3

-Go to your work directory for step1 and step2 (created following the instruction at https://github.com/syuvivida/DM/tree/v0.05/signalMC_production_crab/step1_step2)
+Go to your work directory for step1 and step2 (created following the instruction at https://github.com/syuvivida/DM/tree/2016ana/signalMC_production_crab/step1_step2)

 Make sure your step2 jobs are 100% finished before you move on to step3